amazedreamer/WebSeries/SECURE_GATE_INSTALL.md

 BYPASS_PROTECTION_SECONDS=90
 ```

-The grant is bound to the Telegram user who requested the file, expires after
+The opaque session is bound to the Telegram user who requested the file,
-five minutes by default, and is atomically marked used before the file is
+expires after 20 minutes by default, and is atomically marked used before the
-served.
+file is served.
+A bypass bot that produces a different deep-link payload gets
+an invalid-token response.
+A token returned immediately is also rejected until
+`BYPASS_PROTECTION_SECONDS` has elapsed.

 ## Important deployment action